Google Managed Prometheus

-Configure Robusta to use Google Cloud's Managed Service for Prometheus.
+Configure Robusta to work with Google Cloud’s Managed Prometheus service.

 globalConfig: